Training Word2vec using gensim

 texts = texts [:samples]

-#to use some of the sentences from the dataset, samples can be any integer value.or texts=random.sample(texts,samples)
+#to use some of the sentences from the dataset, samples can be any integer value.

 # To select samples randomnly